 Sample Letter of Enquiry

-To Relationship Officer Make my Trip Anderson Street, Chennai 15 th August, 2013
+To 15 th Au Relationship Officer Make my Trip Anderson Street, Chennai agust, 2013

 Subject: Enquiry for Holiday tickets

+Dear Sir/madam,

-Dear Sir/madam, I (Your Name) am writing to request for a quotation f to Kerala. or round trip tickets from New Delhi
+I (Your Name) am writing to request for a quotation for round trip ticke to Kerala. ets from New Delhi

-Date of Trip: to ide your chosen departure date from
+Date of Trip: to (provide your chosen of New Delhi and return date as well) leparture date from

-Chosen time of arrival/departure: y.
+Chosen time of arrival/departure:

 Number of Persons traveling:

-On another note, kindly let me know if you have Hotel a lot of options to choose from.
-I/Tour packages as well so I can have
+On another note, kindly let me know if you have Hotel/Tour packages as a lot of options to choose from. s well so I can have

 Looking forward to hear from you soon.

-a lot of options to choose from.
+Sincerely yours, Your name.